Currently Funded Research

 Machu-Pichu provided R&D funding for the development of MOBIUS, a model-building platform at the river-basin scale.
 PI: Couture, NIVA.

 Sub-Arctic Metal Mobility Study (2018-2021) GWF Apogee Program

-SAMMS will undertake an array of field, laboratory and modelling studies to comprehensively trace the transport and behaviour of dissolved organic matter (DOM) and metals through terrestrial and aquatic ecosystems in headwater catchments along a 200 km airshed transect between Giant Mine and Whatì, an area of concentrated mining activity in the North-West Territories.
+SAMMS undertakes an array of field, laboratory and modelling studies to comprehensively trace the transport and behaviour of dissolved organic matter (DOM) and of arsenic through terrestrial and aquatic ecosystems in headwater catchments along a 200 km airshed transect between Giant Mine and Whatì, an area of concentrated mining activity in the North-West Territories.
+PI: Venkiteshwaran, WLU.